siimple/colors/README.md

 ## Build

-You need [gulp](http://gulpjs.com) to build and generate the SASS/SCSS and the CSS files for this package (you can install it by running `npm install -g gulp`).
-Also, you need to install all the dependencies.
-For this, navigate to the root of this package and run:
+First, you need to install all the dependencies.
+Navigate to the root of this package and run:

 ```
 npm install